nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch2-linreg/single-variable.md

 ```python
 optimizer = tf.train.AdamOptimizer(learning_rate=0.2).minimize(L)
 ```
 The `tf.train.AdamOptimizer` knows how to perform the gradient descent algorithm for us (actually a faster version of gradient descent).
 Note that this *does not yet minimize \\(L\\)*.
 This code only create an optimizer object which we will use later to minimize \\(L\\).
+For an explanation of the `learning_rate=0.2` parameter (and the `10000` loop iterations), see the end of this tutorial.

 The second problem we have is we don't know how to make TensorFlow run actual computations.
 Everything so far has been only *defining* things for TensorFlow, not computing things with concrete numbers.
 To do so, we also need to create a **session**:
 ```python
 session = tf.Session()
 ```